What foods help prevent a severe course of COVID? | DW | 15.06.2021

 "There is no single nutrient that will act as a magic bullet to protect people [from COVID-19]," said Philip Calder, a nutritional immunologist at the University of Southampton in the UK.

-A study of 2,884 healthcare workers in France, Germany, Italy, Spain, the UK and the US published in the BMJ medical journal in May found that those who reported following plant-based diets and pescetarian diets (mainly plant-based with some seafood) were less likely to develop a moderate-to-severe COVID infection than people who eat meat.
+A study of 2,884 health care workers in France, Germany, Italy, Spain, the UK and the US published in the BMJ medical journal in May found that those who reported following plant-based diets and pescatarian diets (mainly plant-based with some seafood) were less likely to develop a moderate-to-severe COVID infection than people who eat meat.

-For people eating a "plant-based diet" there was a 73% lower chance of moderate-to-severe COVID, and for people who reported eating a "plant-based or pescetarian diet" the odds were 59% lower, compared to people who did not follow a plant-based or pescatarian diet.
-People eating a low carbohydrate, high protein diet were three times more likely to have a moderate-to-severe COVID infection compared to those on plant-based diets.
+For people eating a "plant-based diet" there was a 73% lower chance of moderate-to-severe COVID, and for people who reported eating a "plant-based or pescatarian diet" the odds were 59% lower, compared with people who did not follow a plant-based or pescatarian diet.
+People eating a low-carbohydrate, high-protein diet were three times more likely to have a moderate-to-severe COVID infection, compared with those on plant-based diets.

-While the scientists controlled for factors like age, sex, ethnicity, medical specialty, body mass index, medical conditions and lifetyle factors like smoking and exercise, the study does have some limitations.
+Though the scientists controlled for age, sex, ethnicity, medical specialty, body mass index, medical conditions, and lifestyle factors such as smoking and exercise, the study does have some limitations.
 More than 70% of participants were men and 95% were doctors.

-The study did not take other influencing factors like stress and sleep into account.
+The study did not take other influencing factors, such as stress and sleep, into account.

-"There are lots of things that influence people's immune system and diet is just one of them," said Calder.
-"It isn't the be all and end all."
+"There are lots of things that influence people's immune system and diet is just one of them," Calder said.
+"It isn't the be-all and end-all."

 Of the 568 COVID cases in the study, only 298 had a positive PCR or antibody test.
 The rest of the cases only had reported symptoms of COVID.
 When the study was restricted to only those with positive tests, although the association was the same as the main results, the small sample size meant it was no longer significant.